Can’t stop spitting during pregnancy? Read on.

 Shortly after Jack was born, we attended a family reunion.

 One of my cousins was pregnant, and I noticed that she was always carrying around a cup.
 She told us that it was because she had to keep spitting in it (I think to keep from throwing up).
+It is a common symptom of pregnancy.
+And it remains the first couple of months.
+Excessive saliva production creates a bad taste.

 I battled with horrible morning sickness with Jack, but I never experienced that.
 It seemed kind of different, but anything is game when pregnancy is involved, so I didn’t think too much of it.